akashsengupta1997/HierarchicalProbabilistic3DHuman/README.md

 ![teaser](teaser.gif)

-This repository contains inference, training (TODO) and evaluation (TODO) code.
+This repository contains inference, training (TODO) and evaluation code.
 A few weaknesses of this approach, and future research directions, are listed below (TODO).
 If you find this code useful in your research, please cite the following publication:
 ```
 @InProceedings{sengupta2021hierprobhuman,